 Many conferences these days are geared toward creating these inspiration-worthy moments, by facilitating different session formats, such as workshops that allow for greater audience participation and engagement.

 Another great way that conferences can help build this energy and inspiration is through recognizing great work within the industry.
 Such can be accomplished through special award ceremonies.
-At the Native Adverting DAYS, for example, we host the Native Advertising Awards, where the Native Advertising Institute, along with a panel of expert judges, acknowledge the best work in native within a number of different categories.
-We can safely say, at the award ceremony, energy is at an all-time high.
+At previous Native Adverting DAYS, for example, we have hosted the Native Advertising AWARDS, which acknowledge the best work in native within a number of different categories.
+Although the 2022 AWARDS were held separately due to the pandemic situation, we anticipate many award winners will be participating at the conference.

-When you return to the office, sometimes there can be a dip in energy and it can be difficult to determine how to put all your great learnings into practice, we suggest taking the time within your organization to debrief on learnings, create a list of takeaways and make an actionable game-plan on how you can put those learnings into play.
+A final piece of advice.
+When you return to the office, sometimes there can be a dip in energy and it can be difficult to determine how to put all your great learnings into practice.
+We suggest taking the time within your organization to debrief on learnings, create a list of takeaways and make an actionable game-plan on how to get the most out of what you learned at your industry conference.

 Join +10,000 peers and become part of the growing native advertising community.